Like every open-source project, django CMS is always looking for motivated individuals to contribute to its source code.

 Get acknowledged by the django CMS community for your contribution

-See the How to contribute a patch how-to document for a walk-through of this process.
+See the contributing_patch how-to document for a walk-through of this process.

 Basic requirements and standards#

-If you’re interested in developing a new feature for the CMS, it is recommended that you first discuss it on the Discourse forum so as not to do any work that will not get merged in anyway.
+If you’re interested in developing a new feature for the CMS, it is recommended that you first discuss it on the Slack channel so as not to do any work that will not get merged in anyway.